Kamran777/Coding-Task/README.md

 # Coding-Task

-- You can also watch the video where I recorded this application.
+- You can also watch the video where I recorded this application (archived in Coding-Task-Video.rar file).

-FIRST STEP
+# FIRST STEP

+First, you need to extract the files from the Coding-task zip file.

 Backend:
   - Open Backend folder